gcclinux/EasyEdit/docs/FILE-SYSTEM-ACCESS-API.md

 ### Example 1: Basic Workflow (Chrome)

-1. Open EasyEdit in Chrome: `http://localhost:3024`
+1. Open EasyEditor in Chrome: `http://localhost:3024`
 2. Click **File → Open MarkDown**
 3. Select a `.md` file from your filesystem
-4. Browser shows: "EasyEdit wants to read this file"
+4. Browser shows: "EasyEditor wants to read this file"
 5. Click **Allow**
 6. Edit your content
 7. Press `Ctrl+S` to save